AntonioVitobello/VitobelloLab.github.io/content/_index.md

   - block: markdown
     content:
-      title: "VITOBELLO LAB"
+      title: "Vitobello Lab"
-      subtitle: "Rare diseases · RNA Biology · Cellular Mechanisms"
+      subtitle: "Deciphering how RNA regulation shapes human development and disease"
       text: |-
-        We investigate how RNA-binding proteins control RNA function across cellular compartments, and how disruption of these mechanisms leads to human disease.
+        We focus on RNA-binding proteins, transcription factors and chromatin regulators, with particular emphasis on how they shape RNA regulation, cellular identity and developmental processes.

         Our laboratory uses **human genetic variation as a window into fundamental RNA biology**, connecting genomic discovery with molecular mechanisms, cellular function and developmental phenotypes.

-        **From human genetic variation to disease mechanism:
-        Genome → RNA → Cell → Tissue → Phenotype.**

     design:
       columns: "1"